 The vast majority of these vulnerabilities were found in third-party code such as plugins, themes, and other dependencies.

 We also discovered that 25% of the responders have seen a hacked website in the past month prior to participating in the survey.
 This gives us a good understanding of the magnitude of the problem.

 Websites are infected with malware and used to run further attacks against other websites and businesses.
-Hacked websites are often used to direct traffic to malicious sites, to steal credit card information and in some cases to even infect the visitor’s computers.
+Hacked websites are often used to direct traffic to malicious sites, steal credit card information, and in some cases to even infect the visitor’s computers.